 characterizing what we would call "The Most Effective Disciplines":

 Q17: How important a part does TIME play in Investment?

 http://seekingalpha.com/a/pq7x (This article was cited above in "The Most Effective Disciplines")

 http://seekingalpha.com/a/t449 (This article was also cited above in "The Most Effective Disciplines")

-Q: In folllowing "The Most Effective Disciplines", do I only sell when the time limit is reached?
+Q19: In folllowing Peter's "Time Efficient Risk Management Discipline", (TERMD) do I only sell when the time limit is reached?
 Even if the stock tanks?

-No, because some positions will reach the sell target before the time limit and will be closed out at that point.
+No, because some positions will reach the sell target before the time limit and will be closed out profitably at that point, which should happen frequently enough to more than offset any losses in the few losing positions that are inevitable.
 The individual user is provided information about drawdown risk so they can match selections with their comfort level.
 Because the drawdown risk track record is built from forward-looking observations similar to the current expectations, they provide a useful perspective.

 Nearly all of our products are updated daily, shortly after the market closes on trading days.
 Because some products are focused on longer timespans, they update on a weekly basis.
 Users will find exact times of the latest updates at no expense whenever they log in.

-Q: How soon will I be able to susbscribe to this service, and what will the choices include?
+Q22: Can I susbscribe to this service, and what will the choices include?